 There's a magic way to fold your burrito to ensure that the gooey goodness you've filled it with doesn't come squeezing out the sides.
 The secret?
 When you're done putting in all the fixings, fold it in half and then gently pull back on the burrito, forming the fillings into a neat roll.
 Then fold in each sides and roll on itself to complete.

 Did you even know there was a right way to do this?
-Turns out that once you learn the t-shirt folding process, you'll shave minutes off your laundry routine, maybe even a full hour by year's end.
-But it's probably not the time-saving that'll make you want to learn this technique; it's that the inside of your t-shirt drawer will look like a display shelf at the Gap.
-Check out the videos to learn this positively magical technique.
+Turns out that once you learn the T-shirt folding process, you'll shave minutes off your laundry routine, maybe even a full hour by year's end.
+But it's probably not the time-saving that'll make you want to learn this technique; it's that the inside of your T-shirt drawer will look like a display shelf at the Gap.
+Check out the video to learn this positively magical technique.

 Sleeping bags are one of those items that take up way too much room when they're not in use.
 Make sure you're folding them in a way that maximizes your space!
-The key is to fold them in half first and then to roll them up.
-As long as the corners and edges are aligned, you'll be able to roll it up neatly and tightly!
+The key is to fold them in half first and then roll them up.
+As long as the corners and edges are aligned, you'll be able to roll it up neatly and tightly.